“Words of encouragement lift the spirits of patients and promote recovery and healing.”

 Volunteering remains an important part of helping the hospital provide high-quality and compassionate care to the community and it shows the selflessness of individuals as they come alongside those in a time of need.
 “I am continually inspired by the strength, hard work, knowledge, compassion and dedication of our staff at the cancer center,” Tom said.
 “They keep me coming back.”

-Interested in volunteering with Pardee UNC Health Care?
+Interested in volunteering with UNC Health Pardee?
 Click here to learn more.